TRY DRY: The Dry January app

 What Are The Key Features?

-Interactive assessment tool to evaluate consumption levels and health risks.
+Interactive assessment tool to evaluate alcohol consumption habits and health risks.

-Visual representation of units, calories, and money saved.
+Visual dashboard monitoring units, calories, and money saved over time.

 How much does it cost?

-- Entirely free with no upfront costs or ads
+- Entirely free with no ads or hidden costs

-Funded by Alcohol Change UK, prioritizing accessibility over monetization.
+The app is fully free and funded by the charity Alcohol Change UK, prioritizing user accessibility over direct monetization.

 Who Built It?